MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 You can't use the Dynamics 365 Guides version 7.0 HoloLens app until you provide all three permissions.

-You can also turn on each permission by following the steps described in this article.
+You can also turn on each permission by following the steps described below.

 ### Give permission to use eye tracking